-Thomas, a Republican, was the representative for Iowa's 11th congressional district from 1903 to 1905.
+Thomas was the representative for Iowa’s 11th congressional district and was a Republican.
+He served from 1903 to 1905.

 From Dec 1899 to Mar 1905, Thomas missed 94 of 419 roll call votes, which is 22.4%.
 This is better than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 |Dec 1899-Feb 1900||21||4||19.0%||25th|